 4. Investment & Syndication

-FiBAN is an NGO and a network of Finnish Business Angels.
-FiBAN does not invest in any startups – our private investor members do.
+As FiBAN is a network of Finnish Business Angels and an NGO, FiBAN does not invest in any startups – our private investor members do.
 The most common format of startup investing is through a syndicate.

 If a startup receives interest from more than three FiBAN angel investors, FiBAN deal flow manager will help with the facilitating of the first group meeting between the investors and entrepreneur, to support the potential creation of a syndicate.
 All companies that have pitched are informed about the number of interested angel investors.

-Entrepreneurs should keep in mind that their activity is key in closing a round.
+Entrepreneurs should keep in mind that their activity is key in closing an investment round.
 One of the key elements in the investor discussions is finding a lead investor that will represent the investors in the syndicate and help the entrepreneur close the round.

 FiBAN has legal document templates for Term Sheet and Share Holder Agreements available for FiBAN members and syndicates.